mmej181/tails/README.md

 ![](media/12.%20Project%20Complete.png)

-A great video tutorial for how booting Tails looks can be seen here: https://youtu.be/gO9fTnMxwYw
+Please see the following video tutorial for next steps when booting up in Tails: https://youtu.be/gO9fTnMxwYw